yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 Then your Slave DC Gateways

-We recommend following a blue-green upgrading methodology with rolling updates for your Gateways.
+Tyk is compatible with a blue-green or rolling update strategy.

 ## <a name="new"></a>Don't Have Tyk Yet?